SSWConsulting/SSW.Rules.Content/rules/awesome-readme/rule.md

 - **Community**: Links to forums, chat rooms, or mailing lists for getting help or discussing the project.
 - **Acknowledgments**: Thank contributors and any projects that your project depends on.

-## Getting Started with your README
+## Getting started with README files

 It can be overwhelming to start writing a README from scratch.